-Mauro Giulian’s Complete Works, Volume 38 (Tecla facsimile edition), consists of four separately printed items of music in a slipcase, all of them vocal works by Giuliani for voice and guitar or piano, which are listed below.
+Mauro Giuliani’s Complete Works, Volume 38 (Tecla facsimile edition), consists of four separately printed items of music, all of them vocal works by Giuliani for voice and guitar or piano, which are listed below.
 With an introduction by Brian Jeffery.

 Tecla publishes all of Giuliani’s songs, in two volumes:

 - This present Volume 38